DatSplit/FashionVeil/README.md

 <img src="fashionveil_logo.png" alt="FashionVeil" width="30%">

-This repository contains code that describes how to downloads the novel FashionVeil dataset and how to train new models and evaluate existing and new fashion apparel detection models.
+This repository contains instructions and code describing how to download the novel FashionVeil dataset, train new models, and evaluate existing and new fashion apparel detection models.

 ### Installation